World Order/Series2/Volume 34/Issue 3/Text

 The last four chapters of The Life and Death of Planet Earth consider other topics related to life on Earth and other worlds: the danger of an asteroid collision (an asteroid ten kilometers [six miles] across hit the Earth 65 million years ago and wiped out the dinosaurs); whether humanity can leave any long-term trace in the universe; the implications of our understanding of the evolution of the Earth on our chances of finding sentient (intelligent) life elsewhere in the universe; and whether humanity can survive by leaving the Earth.

 The Life and Death of Planet Earth conveys to the reader an amazement and appreciation for the complex processes that make our home a cradle for life and sentience and a sobering reminder that those processes cannot endure forever; indeed, they may already be breaking down.
-Many factors work together to make possible an oxygen—rich world covered with liquid water.
-Had the Earth been several times larger, its atmosphere might have retained so much solar heat (through the so—called greenhouse effect) that it would have experienced roasting temperatures.
-Had it been several times smaller, the water and air would have
+Many factors work together to make possible an oxygen-rich world covered with liquid water.
+Had the Earth been several times larger, its atmosphere might have retained so much solar heat (through the so-called greenhouse effect) that it would have experienced roasting temperatures.
+Had it been several times smaller, the water and air would have escaped into space.
+Had the moon not been present, there would have been no tides, greatly reducing the size of the zone washed by the ocean's waves where life could move from sea to land.
+Furthermore, the moon's orbital momentum helps to stabilize the Earth's axis, reducing extreme changes in the Earth's tilt and thus moderating its climate.

 Two factors, Ward and Brownlee explain, determine the surface temperature of a planet: the intensity of sunlight falling on it and the heat held in by greenhouse gases (principally carbon dioxide).
 The sun's heat output was 30 percent less when it first began to shine, and the physics of nuclear fusion dictate that the sun's energy output will increase two-and-a-half times before it begins to die.
 Quoting Robert Frost's poem "some say the world will end in fire, some say in ice," the authors argue that, while we have ice in our short-term future, fire is the Earth's ultimate fate.

-house effect that today keeps its surface temperature at 450 degrees centigrade (800 degrees Fahrenheit).
+greenhouse effect that today keeps its surface temperature at 450 degrees centigrade (800 degrees Fahrenheit).
 Mars, in contrast, with half as much sunlight as Earth and a much thinner atmosphere, may have barely thawed in its early days and today is in deep freeze.

-The quantity of carbon dioxide gas in the Earth’s atmosphere was the primary reason the mean surface temperature of the Earth steadily declined throughout its first 4 billion years.
-The weathering of rocks at the Earth’s surface involves chemical processes that convert carbon dioxide into carbonate minerals, thereby removing the gas from the atmosphere.
+The quantity of carbon dioxide gas in the Earth's atmosphere was the primary reason the mean surface temperature of the Earth steadily declined throughout its first 4 billion years.
+The weathering of rocks at the Earth's surface involves chemical processes that convert carbon dioxide into carbonate minerals, thereby removing the gas from the atmosphere.
 But not all of the carbon dioxide was removed from the atmosphere; another geological process was at work to return it to the air.
-The Earth’s surface is divided into plates, each of which is a sort of giant conveyor belt that rides on the Earth’s mantle, a hot layer of rock with the consistency of taffy.
-The plate travels from a mid—ocean ridge toward an oceanic trench where it plunges into the mantle—the technical term for the plunge is subductingmelting and releasing the plate’s water and carbon dioxide back into the atmosphere as gases escaping from erupting volcanoes.
-Thus much of the carbonate rock ultimately is recycled and restored to the atmosphere, with the exception of the carbonates that slowly accumulate on the continents, which are made of lower—density rocks that are too buoyant to subduct.
+The Earth's surface is divided into plates, each of which is a sort of giant conveyor belt that rides on the Earth's mantle, a hot layer of rock with the consistency of taffy.
+The plate travels from a mid-ocean ridge toward an oceanic trench where it plunges into the mantle—the technical term for the plunge is subducting—melting and releasing the plate's water and carbon dioxide back into the atmosphere as gases escaping from erupting volcanoes.
+Thus much of the carbonate rock ultimately is recycled and restored to the atmosphere, with the exception of the carbonates that slowly accumulate on the continents, which are made of lower-density rocks that are too buoyant to subduct.

-nervous systems.
+Some 3.6 billion years ago, single-celled bacteria began to convert carbon dioxide into oxygen, thus cooling the Earth.
+About 530 million years ago, the atmospheric oxygen reached a critical mass that allowed the evolution of larger, multicellular organisms equipped with nervous systems.
 The subsequent explosion of life filled the oceans with advanced forms and created complex ecosystems.
 A little over 100 million years later, plants invaded the land as well, their roots stabilizing the surface, slowing the weathering of rocks and the creation of carbonates, and creating complex soils.
-Since that period the biological and geological processes have worked together to keep the Earth’s mean surface temperature between 5 and 25 degrees Centigrade (41 to 77 degrees Fahrenheit; currently it is 15 degrees Centigrade or 59 degrees Fahrenheit).
-The relatively stable Climate has allowed tremendous diversification of life and the eventual evolution of a sentient species: humanity.
+Since that period the biological and geological processes have worked together to keep the Earth's mean surface temperature between 5 and 25 degrees Centigrade (41 to 77 degrees Fahrenheit; currently it is 15 degrees Centigrade or 59 degrees Fahrenheit).
+The relatively stable climate has allowed tremendous diversification of life and the eventual evolution of a sentient species: humanity.

 Unfortunately for the sentient beings, however, it is no longer possible to maintain a temperate climate by matching the steady increase of solar output with a steady decrease in carbon dioxide because the latter has now fallen to such a low level that plants are having difficulty obtaining it from the air.
 Thus, over the next few hundred million years, the Earth will see a slow but steady increase in its mean surface temperature.